Cash for Clunkers History

 - To earn a $3,500 coupon, the new truck must be at least 1 mpg higher

-According to those who were in strong support of the program, they argue that the program was a success.
-One of the main bases for their argument is that the program helped to stimulate the economy by replacing many cars that are fuel-inefficient with more fuel-conservative cars.
-Conversely, the program helped to cut down on pollution.
+According to those who were in strong support of the program, they argue that the Car Allowance Rebate System was a success.
+One of the main bases for their argument is that the program helped to stimulate the economy by replacing many cars that are fuel-inefficient with more fuel-efficient cars.
+Conversely, Cash for Clunkers helped to cut down on pollution.

 The program aimed to serve as a stimulus for local car manufacturers.
 However, only about 49% of the new cars bought were products in the United States.

 On the other hand, the National Bureau of Economic Research is of the view that the program had modest positive effects.
-It is also of the view that the positive effects were short-lived because most of the transactions it incited would have occurred naturally after some time.
-According to studies by Edmunds cash for clunkers incited 125,000 net vehicle procurements.
+It is also of the view that the positive effects were short-lived because most of the transactions it incited would have occurred naturally after some time, as people often sell their old car for cash anyways.
+According to studies by Edmunds, cash for clunkers incited 125,000 net vehicle procurements.
 Put together, this figure costs taxpayers about $24,000 an average for each transaction.

-The idea of scrappage program and the nickname “cash for clunker” first became popular through the op-ed piece by economist, Alan Blinder in The New York Times of July 2008.
+The idea of a scrappage program and the nickname “cash for clunkers” first became popular through the op-ed piece by economist, Alan Blinder in The New York Times of July 2008.
 According to Blinder, the effect of cash for clunkers includes:

 - Stimulating the economy